Hruso language: Locations

 Hruso is also spoken in Pisang village, Seppa circle, East Kameng district.

 Status

-Ethnologue lists the language as 6b, or "threatened".
+Ethnologue lists the language as 6b, or "threatened", The same can be said on another example, where ELP, or Endangered Languages Project, with a 20% certainty also lists it as "threatened."

 Dialects/varieties

 The book Hruso by Robert Shafer, notes the two dialects that Hruso is divided into.
 The first one is known to be recorded by Campbell and the second dialect is known to be recorded by Anderson, Hesslmeyer, and Payne.
 Also Dialect A has some differentiation in vocabulary when compared to Dialect B. Dialect A is also known to be briefly recorded and is more archaic than dialect B which has very little recording evidence behind it.